 After a major oil spill in the Gulf of Mexico in 2010, the United States' 2013 Vessel General Permit (VGP) regulations came into effect for all vessels in 2013.
 This regulation has led to growing global demand for biodegradable, eco-friendly lubricants.
 We developed MILLUBE® ST-100U, stern tube bearing oil that meets the needs of the market by greatly improving the lubrication and anti-corrosion performance of conventional biodegradable lubricants offered by other companies.
 The product, which satisfies 2013 VGP requirements in terms of high biodegradability, low toxicity, and low bioaccumulation, is a superior lubricant that can help conserve marine environments.

-Products that contribute to protection of animals (disinfectants)
+Promotion of resource saving and recycling Products that contribute to protection of animals (disinfectants)